gregsdennis/Manatee.Json/docs_source/usage/schema/vocabs.md

 It gives meaning to the keyword beyond how the meta-schema describes it: a non-negative integer.

-Any validator can validate that `pastDate` is a boolean, but only a validator that understands `https://myserver.net/my-vocab` as a vocabulary will understand how to process `pastDate`.
+Any validator can validate that `pastDate` is a boolean, but only a validator that understands `https://myserver.net/my-vocab` as a vocabulary will understand that `pastDate` should validate that given a string that contains a date, that date should be in the past.

 Now, if you look at the entry, the vocabulary has its ID as the key with a boolean value.
 In this case, that value is `true`.
 That means that if Manatee.Json *doesn't* know about the vocabulary, it **must** refuse to process any schema that declares **M** as its `$schema` (as **S** does).
 If this value were `false`, then Manatee.Json would be allowed to continue, which means that only syntactic analysis (i.e. "Is `pastDate` a boolean?") would be performed.

 So, back to the example, because we declare the vocabulary to be required (by giving it a value of `true`) *and* because Manatee.Json knows about it, **I1** is reported as valid and **I2** is not.
-If the vocabulary had not been required, both **I1** and **I2** would be reported as true because the `pastDate` keyword would not have been enforced.
+If the vocabulary had not been required _and_ Manatee.Json didn't know about the vocabulary, both **I1** and **I2** would be reported as true because the `pastDate` keyword would not have been enforced.

 ### Registering a vocabulary